vitejs/vite/docs/changes/index.md

-# Major Changes
+# Breaking Changes

-This is a list of major changes in Vite and planned future deprecations/removals.
+List of breaking changes in Vite including API deprecations, removals, and changes.
+Most of the changes below can be opt-in using the [`future` option](/config/shared-options.html#future) in your Vite config.

-## Current
+## Planned

-We're reaching out to framework, plugin authors, and users to apply these changes.
-Deprecation or usage warnings will guide you where possible.
+These changes are planned for the next major version of Vite.
+The deprecation or usage warnings will guide you where possible, and we're reaching out to framework, plugin authors, and users to apply these changes.

+- _No planned changes yet_

-## Future
+## Considering

-These are experimental APIs that intend to improve upon current usage patterns.
-There are more experimental APIs that the ones listed here.
-For a complete list of experimental features, please checkout the [Experimental Label in Vite GitHub Discussions](https://github.com/vitejs/vite/discussions/categories/feedback?discussions_q=label%3Aexperimental+category%3AFeedback).
+These changes are being considered and are often experimental APIs that intend to improve upon current usage patterns.
+As not all changes are listed here, please check out the [Experimental Label in Vite GitHub Discussions](https://github.com/vitejs/vite/discussions/categories/feedback?discussions_q=label%3Aexperimental+category%3AFeedback) for the full list.

 We don't recommend switching to these APIs yet.
 They are included in Vite to help us gather feedback.
-Please check these proposals and let us know how they work in your use case using the linked Discussions in each.
+Please check these proposals and let us know how they work in your use case in each's linked GitHub Discussions.

 - [`this.environment` in Hooks](/changes/this-environment-in-hooks)
 - [HMR `hotUpdate` Plugin Hook](/changes/hotupdate-hook)